Unungentium/maykin2/README.md

 Upon initial run of the server <br/>

 $ python mange.py read <br/>
+If uniqueness condition fails, don't worry!
+The cities are created already, you can move on to the next step </br>
 $ python manage.py runserver <br/>

 Admin interface available at '/admin' <br/>